-All states have enacted laws that provide exemptions that can be used in bankruptcy proceedings.
+All states have enacted exemption laws that carve out the property that creditors aren't entitled to, and in most states, the exemptions can be used in bankruptcy proceedings.
 If a particular item of property is exempt, you get to keep it in Chapter 7 bankruptcy.
-(To learn more about exemptions and how they work, see our Bankruptcy Exemptions area.)

-Each of the 50 states has some form of exemption that can be applied towards household goods and furniture.
+Each state has some form of bankruptcy exemption that can be applied to household goods and furniture.
 Some are specifically for household goods and furniture.
-Others simply set monetary limits which allow you to choose the item or items you wish to claim exempt up to the set amount.
+Others set monetary limits and allow you to choose the item you wish to exempt.

 Wildcard exemption.
-Many states also have wildcard exemptions (an exemption amount which you can apply to your choice of property).
-You can apply some or all of any available wildcard exemption to protect your household goods and furniture.
+Many states also have a wildcard exemption that you can apply to your choice of property, including to household goods and furniture.

-(To find the exemption amounts in your state, visit your state's bankruptcy page on the Bankruptcy in Your State area of this Nolo-affiliated bankruptcy site.
+To find the exemption amounts in your state, visit your state's bankruptcy page on the Bankruptcy Exemptions by State on the Nolo bankruptcy site.

 Federal law also has a list of bankruptcy exemptions.
-In some states, you can choose to use the federal exemptions instead of your state exemptions.
-(To learn which states can use the federal exemptions, see The Federal Bankruptcy Exemptions.)
+In some states, you can use the federal exemptions instead of your state exemptions.
+To learn which states can use the federal exemptions, see The Federal Bankruptcy Exemptions.